The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Detailed Background

+Taking these separate pieces of evidence into consideration, here, I hypothesize that there is a topological feature that underlies both the glass transition in thermal and the frictional jamming transition (at RLP) in granular hard-disk systems in 2D.
+In addition, I further hypothesize that this topological transition has an elegant geometric interpretation, analogous to the one found in foam and tissue models.
+Potentially, this hypothesis can be extended into three dimensions (3D), for which I will provide preliminary results in this work.

-I circumvent the issues in previously modeling the experimental system using soft potentials~\cite{abaurrea2020autonomously} by studying numerically 2D systems of hard disks using event-driven molecular dynamics (EDMD) simulations~\cite{smallenburg2022efficient}.
-I focus on a stoichiometric ratio of 50:50 small to large disks, as in the experiment~\cite{lozano2019active}, but I also analyze a far larger range of size ratios $R \in [1/1.7, 1]$ and area fractions $\phi$.
-Here, $R$ is the ratio of the small to the large disk diameter.
-For these systems, I determine the radical Voronoi diagram~\cite{morse2023local} and show how to use the statistics of the particle neighborhoods to obtain a state diagram.
-I base these statistics on the isoperimetric quotient $q$, which is a variant of the aforementioned shape index $p$ ($q = 4\pi / p^{2}$).
+To investigate the proposed connection, I will circumvent the issues in previously modeling the experimental system using soft potentials~\cite{abaurrea2020autonomously} by studying numerically 2D systems of hard disks using event-driven molecular dynamics (EDMD) simulations~\cite{smallenburg2022efficient}.
+Here, I will focus on a stoichiometric ratio of 1:1 small to large disks, as in the experiment by Lozano~\textit{et al.}~\cite{lozano2019active}, but I will analyze a far larger range of size ratios $R \in [1/1.7, 1]$ and area fractions $\phi$.
+This will allow me to determine whether there are lines of near-constant area fraction, for which transitions occur.
+The presence of these lines means that the particle aspect ratio is not relevant for the transition.

-Using the mean of $q$, I can determine when the system crystallizes, which occurs when the average shape is that of a $5.5$-gon.
-I will introduce how to define the isoperimetric quotient of a polygon with a non-integer number of edges and show how this reveals a re-entrant amorphous state as $\phi$ is increased at a sufficiently low value of $R$.
-In fact, my state diagram appears to have a `critical point' in $R$ and $\phi$, which correlates well with the system falling out of equilibrium.
-Although the analogy should not be taken too far, given that above the `glass transition' the system is slow to equilibrate.

-Surprisingly, I find that for $R \lesssim 0.83$ the area fraction, for which the particle dynamics appears to become arrested, is nearly constant $\phi \approx 0.777$.
-I confirm this measurement, which is based on the mean squared displacement (MSD), by examining features in a shell-based percolation measure.
-A small feature in the amount of pentagonal neighborhoods for the \textit{large} particles in the systems tracks this arrested-dynamics line very well.
-Unexpectedly, this even extends the line $\phi \approx 0.777$ into the region where the system crystallizes, which includes monodisperse systems.
-I analyze the established literature on structure and dynamics in 2D systems in detail and find hints in several theory and simulation papers that support my finding of a constant-$\phi$ behavior.

-The fact that non-equilibrium features are present in the otherwise crystalline monodisperse system, inspired me to adopt a granocentric viewpoint.
-That is, I consider the properties of a neighborhood around a single disk in an otherwise monodisperse system.
-This allows me to identify a convex pentagonal shape for the Voronoi cell around this disk, when it is in contact with 5 neighbors.
-The configuration has a local area fraction $\phi_{g} = \sqrt{3}\pi / 7 \approx 0.777343$.
-Interestingly, this shape may be assembled into a floret pentagonal tiling~\cite{schattschneider1978tiling, alsina2023panoply}, which is a known way to tile space with congruent pentagonal elements.
-In this particle organization, each disk is in direct contact with 5 neighbors, which makes it a local entropic minimum with both zero configurational and vibrational entropy.